-ART 321-View Camera 4 hours.
+ART 321 - View Camera 4 hours.
 This course introduces students to black and white darkroom photography through the use of large-format cameras.
 Using monorail, 4x5 view cameras students learn the mechanics of the camera, develop new sheet film and make silver gelatin prints.
 Through lectures on contemporary artists, videos and related readings, students begin to synthesize technique and concept by developing their own projects.
 View cameras are provided.
 Prerequisite: ART 218.

-ART 322-Advanced Digital Photography 4 hours.
-This course provides an opportunity for students to go deeper into the digital skills they acquired in the introductory photography course.
+Course Attribute(s): SoAD: Studio Requirement course.
 Advanced digital editing, including tablet use, Photoshop, and layers and masks, offer students the possibility of creating seamless manipulations and the opportunity to explore the full potential of the digital platform.
 These techniques are presented through discussion of contemporary practice and culture.
 Prerequisite: ART 218.
+Course Attribute(s): SoAD: Studio Requirement

+ART 322 - Advanced Digital Photography 4 hours.
+This course provides an opportunity for students to go deeper into the digital skills they acquired in the introductory photography

-ART 324-Contemporary Photographic Practice 4 hours.
+ART 324 - Contemporary Photographic Practice 4 hours.
 This course explores the role of the contemporary photographer as maker, critic and organizer.
 Emphasis is placed on research and writing in conjunction with image making.
 As an introduction to independent studio work, students are expected to produce work regularly and critique of new work takes place every other week.
 Prerequisite: ART 218.
+Course Attribute(s): SoAD: Studio Requirement

-ART 325-Advanced Print Media 4 hours.
+ART 325 - Advanced Print Media 4 hours.
 An extensive investigation into the traditional and non-traditional uses of materials and processes that grow out of the concepts inherent in kinetic, photographic and electronic printmaking processes.
 The focus is on issues involving specific forms of print media (book, print-suite, single print, mass production, CD-ROM, print installation).
 Time and instruction provided help to deepen students experience in one or more printmaking processes including etching, lithography, woodcut, and digital inkjet technologies.
 Content varies from instructor to instructor.
 At least one Sophomore Design, Video/Sonic, or Print Media Studio is required or permission of instructor.
 ART 225 highly recommended.
 May be repeated once for credit.
 (Fall and Spring)

-ART 328-Artists Multiples 4 hours.
+ART 328 - Artists Multiples 4 hours.
 This advanced course explores ideas about artists' books and a wide range of printed multiple forms including objects, installations, CD-ROM and DVD.
 The notion of the multiple is explored in contrast to the traditional fine art print.
 Offset printing, traditional processes, and new emerging technologies will be utilized to produce work.
 Ideas inherent to the process of printmaking such as reproduction, translation, synthesis, remixing, proofing, recombination and collage will form the basis for discussion and inquiry At least one Sophomore Design, Video/Sonic, or Print Media Studio is required or permission of instructor.
 ART 225 highly recommended (Spring)

-ART 329-Digital Print Media 4 hours.
+ART 329 - Digital Print Media 4 hours.
 An exploration of printing activities and techniques that question and expand the interfaces of the traditional print media of lithography, woodcut, and etching with contemporary digital imaging activities and techniques.
 Through the making of work we will look at how digital technologies affect the contemporary vocabulary of printmaking.
 We work with moving and still images and with images on paper as well as on the internet.
 We make, send and receive images as ways of understanding how ideas about print media are expanding, how these same ideas have historically been rooted in notions about communication, and how we can conceive and make print translations that cross traditional media.
 Prerequisite: At least one Expanded Media Sophomore Design, Video/Sonic, or Print Media Studio or permission of instructor.
 ART 225 highly recommended.
-(Fall)
+(Fall) Course Attribute(s): SoAD: Studio Requirement